vishalkk96/LLM_Doc_Retrieval/README.md

 ## USE-CASE
 An end user (employee of a company) describes a specific risk faced by his/her company.
 Out of the risk factors listed in public IPO filings from the past, find the 10 semantically closest risk factors to the one described.

+## CHALLENGES ADDRESSED

+How can we avoid/mitigate false positives (verbose chunks that appear for almost any/all prompts)?

+How can we allow manual training by domain experts for the RAG application?

+How can we use both bi-encoder cosine similarity and cross-encoder similarity to search through a huge dataset without sacrificing speed or accuracy?

 ## SOLUTION DESIGN

 Risk Factors word count distribution